MSRevive/msr-documentation/docs/Game-Wiki-Articles/Items/Axes/bloodaxe.md

 ### **Vampirism**

-The Blood Axe is a mid Tier, two-handed Axe Handling weapon.
-The weapon is slow and relatively inaccurate, but makes up for it in with its damage and vampire ability.
+If the enemy hit is not undead or otherwise immune to vampire effects, the player heals for the amount of damage the dealt / 3, as long as the resulting HP isn't above max health.

 ## **Obtaining**

-    * Demontemple after last boss if there are 7 players with at least 20 max health on the server that are not flagged as AFK at the time of opening the chest.
+- Demontemple after last boss if there are 7 players with at least 20 max health on the server that are not flagged as AFK at the time of opening the chest.

-    * Random the_wall reward.
+- Random the_wall chest reward.